homemenu/DataScienceProcess/PITCHME.md

 ---

-### Data Cleansing - Inconsistencies
+### Data Inconsistencies

-Independent systems may end up with inconsistent data due to various reasons like typos, transcription errors, etc. Sometimes there are subtle differences in data sets which lead to differing results.
+Independent systems may end up with inconsistent data due to reasons like typos, transcription errors, etc. Sometimes subtle differences in data sets can lead to differing results.
+Potential solutions include:

-Solutions:
 * Make one data set canonical
 * Institute rules (pick the lower number, pick the later date, etc.)

 ---

-### Data Cleansing - Misshapenness
+### Misshapen Data

 Data stored in flat files or textual format can end up misshapen--some rows may not have enough delimiters (or maybe too many), there could be newlines in the middle of a record, or the file cuts off in the middle of a record.